 The Welfare Officer at the school is Denisa Sava.
-She is also part of the Safeguarding Team and is trained to Level 3 in Safeguarding.
-In her role as School Administrator she has day to day dealings with all the students.
+She is also part of the Safeguarding Team and is trained to Specialist Level (previously known as Level 3) in Safeguarding.
+In her role as Student Services & Welfare Manager for Kentish Town & Camden, she has day-to-day dealings with many of the students.